Man holds woman captive in Burke County motel for months, domestic violence center gives insight

-Burke County (WJBF)- Ismael Aquirre was arrested Monday by the Waynesboro Police and is charged with False imprisonment, Kidnapping, and aggravated assault.
+BURKE COUNTY, Ga.
+(WJBF)- Ismael Aguirre was arrested Monday by the Waynesboro Police and is charged with False imprisonment, Kidnapping, and aggravated assault.

-Investigators say Aquirre took a woman from her home in Charleston, SC.
+Investigators say Aguirre took a woman from her home in Charleston, SC.
 Bringing her to the Liberty Inn motel in Waynesboro, he allegedly held her against her will for more than four months.

 The woman tells police she was sexually assaulted and forced to do labor work.